Hickory putters - an expert's view...

 Patino had in his collection what is thought to be the rarest putter in

-existence - a "Royal Perth Putter" (similar to the one pictured below) - which dates from 1790, and it
+existence - a "Royal Perth Putter" (similar to the one pictured to the right) - which dates from 1790, and it

 sold at auction in 2013 for around £35,000 ($55,000).
 Patino's estate also sold